 What is Prostate Cancer?

 Cancer starts when abnormal cells in the body begin to grow out of control.
 These cells form a tumor.
 Prostate cancer is a tumor in the prostate gland, a gland found only in men.
 It is can be a slow-growing cancer depending on the type.
-Some men will never know they have prostate cancer.
+Some patients will never know they have prostate cancer.

 Most prostate cancers are adenocarcinomas – cancers that form in the gland cells.
-Other types of prostate cancer are rare but include:
+Other types of prostate cancer are rare, but include: